FIMS Graduate Bulletin

 Lecturer Mark Rayner's second novel, MARVELLOUS HAIRY, is to be published in September 2009 by Crossing Chaos enigmatic ink, a Canadian independent press.
 The novel is a satire (with Mark's usual genre bending) in which a novelist is turned into a monkey by a biotech corporation.
 Mark's first novel, The Amadeus Net, was published in 2005 by ENC Press.

 In addition, Mark recently had an absurd short fiction reprinted in the Spanish arts publication Yareah Magazine (lost words).
-"The Monkey’s Tail, as Told by Marcel Duchamp the Day After Charles Lindbergh Landed at Le Bourget Field" can be found online here:
+"The Monkey’s Tail, as Told by Marcel Duchamp the Day After Charles Lindbergh Landed at Le Bourget Field"

 Looking for a book to support your research or teaching?